joakim/kay/ideas.md

 The code and its AST is essentially a tree of cells within cells, reminiscent of Lisp's lists.
 This enables some interesting ideas:

-- Easy to traverse for visualization, "realtime" IDE, persistence, refactoring, etc
+- Easy to traverse for introspection, visualization, "realtime" IDE, refactoring, persistence, etc
-  - Like Smalltalk's always-running VM with [image-based persistance](https://en.wikipedia.org/wiki/Smalltalk#Image-based_persistence), but only during development
+  - Like Smalltalk's always-running [image-based](https://en.wikipedia.org/wiki/Smalltalk#Image-based_persistence) VM, but mainly during development
   - [Reflection](https://en.wikipedia.org/wiki/Smalltalk#Reflection)/macros, etc
 - [Learnable programming](http://worrydream.com/LearnableProgramming/) (Bret Victor)
-  - The message slot syntax (`()`) was chosen to enable some of Bret Victor's ideas
+  - The message slot syntax (`()`) was chosen because it enables some of Bret Victor's powerful ideas (see [below](#Development_Environment))
-  - An IDE may "concretize" cells, enabling inspection of their state and direct manipulation while running
+  - An IDE may concretize/visualize cells, enabling inspection of their state and direct manipulation while running
-  - Maybe enables time as a factor, with time travel debugging?
+  - May facilitate adding time as a factor, with time travel debugging

 ### Forests